Your complete guide to tracking email and phone clicks in GA4 with Google Tag Manager

 Part 3: Enquiry Tracking: Google Analytics 4 Conversion and Custom Dimension Configuration

-With the tag as it is, the event will be captured in the Engagement > Events report, but the Custom Dimensions (Enquiry Type, Screen and Details) are not being recorded.
+With the tags as they are, the events will be captured in the Engagement > Events report inside GA4, but the Custom Pararmeter you captured (enquiry_details) are not being recorded, and the events are not being captured as a goal.

 Dimension Name Scope Description Event parameter

-Enquiry Contact Event The contact information about the enquiry (e.g. email address or phone number) enquiry_contace
+Enquiry Details Event The contact information about the enquiry (e.g. email address or phone number) enquiry_details

-Once this is saved, the additional information will be recorded.
+Once this is saved, the additional information about the telephone numbers and email addresses will be recorded and ready to report on inside GA4.

 All done!